Patchier/Tend-to-your-Frontier/README.md

 - The Frontier - What the whole list is built around.
 If you're downloading this, you already know what it is.
 If not, you'll soon find out.

-- MoreMojave - This mod is brand new to me, and adds a lot of new locations and enemies to the game.
-Be careful when exploring the more remote regions...
+- The Living Desert - This mod adds new patrols, NPCs, and other things to the Mojave to make the world feel much more alive.

 - Functional Post Game Ending - This mod allows you to continue after the game has ended, and actually SEE your choices reflected in the world.

+- I Fought The Law - NCR Start - This mod places a note on Joe cobb's body should you kill him in Goodsprings.
+This will allow you to start I Fought The Law without working for Eddie in the NCRCF.